 On this site’s children for adoption profiles website, I was also treated to a rather elaborate, if not slightly intimidating “survey” or a sort of parameter questionnaire to target and trim the results.
 Preference questions about things like gender, age range, legally at risk, and siblings.
 You know, nothing major or important.

-And then, as if that wasn’t enough, there was additional criteria like, “Would you be willing to accept a child with pet allergies?”
+And then, as if that wasn’t enough, there were additional criteria like, “Would you be willing to accept a child with pet allergies?”
 “Physical limitations?”
 “Educational or learning disabilities?”
 Mental health issues or developmental delays?”
 You can answer these with a range covering none, mild, moderate, or severe.
 Again, nothing too deep or anything—just all the details that make up a human, and possibly the human you may one day wrap your arms around and call your child.

 To be fair, it felt a bit like I was ordering off a menu.
 As crass and cold as that may sound.
 I mean, an expectant parent doesn’t get the benefit of choosing and nitpicking what she is or isn’t willing to accept in offspring.
 It felt a bit odd to miss potential opportunities to meet amazing children with a simple click of a button.